Inside American Education: Contents

+Regarding higher education, Sowell criticizes the practice at large universities of designating undergraduate instruction to graduate assistants.

 Reception

+Sowell appeared on The Diane Rehm Show on January 13, 1993 to discuss the book.

 Chester E. Finn Jr., a former United States Assistant Secretary of Education under William Bennett, praised the book in a review for National Review as "a clear, hard-hitting, amply documented work that manages to be strong without being shrill, sensible yet not narrow-minded, outraged but not outrageous."